redexp/backbone-dom-view/README.md

 ### connect

-This helper gives you two way binding with element property and view or model field.
-By default helper will listen for `chnage` event in element and `change:field_name` in view or model
+This helper gives you two way binding with element property and view or model attribute.
+By default helper will listen for `chnage` event in element and `change:field_name` in view or model.
 ```javascript
 Backbone.DOMView.extend({
     defaults: {